 Typical Requirements for an RN to BSN Program

 An online RN to BSN degree program presents the ideal opportunity for nurses with an active RN license to study to earn their BSN while continuing to work.
-The curriculum covers a wide range of courses to help equip RNs with the necessary skills and knowledge to take on additional responsibilities and advance their careers.
+BSN program requirements cover a wide range of courses to help equip RNs with the necessary skills and knowledge to take on additional responsibilities and advance their careers.

 A typical RN to BSN curriculum consists of liberal arts and general education classes, as well as nursing-specific classes.
 BSN students may take courses in anatomy, physiology, microbiology, chemistry, nutrition, psychology, and other social and behavioral sciences.
 Online academic schedules for BSN students usually allow for flexibility.

 Coursework for an online RN to BSN program is framed around assisting students with associate degrees and active, diploma-holding registered nurses.
-A typical bachelor of science in nursing program requires the student to currently hold a valid RN licensed, and complete of nearly 90 credit hours (roughly three semesters).
-Nurses with associate degrees can seek approval to apply transfer credits to satisfy some or all general education courses.
+Typical graduation requirements for an RN to BSN degree include holding a valid RN license and completing nearly 90 credit hours.
+Nurses with associate degrees can seek approval to apply eligible transfer credits to satisfy some or all general education courses.

 Maryville’s Online RN to BSN Curriculum

 Maryville University’s 100% online RN to BSN program is designed to help working registered nurses develop new skills that they can apply directly to their careers.
 Courses can be accessed entirely online, and credits can be transferred (upon approval) to speed up the process and complete the BSN as soon as the student’s schedule allows.
 Maryville is committed to a learning environment in which online courses are fully supported and easily accessible.
 Additionally, the courses are continually updated, based on healthcare employer feedback and relevant industry trends, to ensure you can develop the expertise to thrive in nursing today.